 Be Curious, Not Judgmental

-Being exposed to differing views is essential in business education — and business leadership.
+Dean Jon Levin writes about how being exposed to differing views is essential in business education — and business leadership — for Stanford Business magazine.

 Some of my favorite GSB classes to attend are taught by Keith Hennessey.
 Keith served as director of the National Economic Council and teaches about business and economic policy.
 I’m admittedly biased toward the topic, but what I enjoy is the debate.
 Keith will pose a hard question — how to address rural-urban divides or regulate immigration — and push students to test out the politics, economics, and values of different arguments.